Ian Stewart (musician)

-Ian Andrew Robert Stewart (18 July 1938 – 12 December 1985) was a Scottish keyboardist and co-founder of the Rolling Stones.
-He was removed from the line-up in May 1963 at the request of manager Andrew Loog Oldham who felt he did not fit the band's image.
+Ian Andrew Robert Stewart (18 July 1938 – 12 December 1985) was a British keyboardist and co-founder of the Rolling Stones.
+He was removed from the lineup in May 1963 at the request of manager Andrew Loog Oldham who felt he did not fit the band's image.
 He remained as road manager and pianist for over two decades until his death, and was posthumously inducted into the Rock and Roll Hall of Fame along with the rest of the band in 1989.

 Early life

 Stewart was born at his mother's family farm, Kirklatch, at Pittenweem, in the East Neuk of Fife, Scotland, and raised in Sutton, son of architect John Stewart and Annie, née Black.
 He attended Tiffin School, Kingston upon Thames, Greater London.
 Stewart (often called Stu) started playing piano when he was six.
 He took up the banjo and played with amateur groups on both instruments.